singulatron/superplatform/README.md

 ![backend build](https://github.com/singulatron/singulatron/actions/workflows/backend-build-github.yaml/badge.svg)
 ![frontend build](https://github.com/singulatron/singulatron/actions/workflows/frontend-container-build-github.yaml/badge.svg)

 Singulatron is a rapid prototyping environment for the AI age.

-It lets you self-host and interact with LLMs, and provides a framework and ecosystem for swiftly creating AI-based applications.
-It aims to serve the hackers who embark on transforming the world with AI over the next decade.
+It allows you to self-host and work with LLMs and other AI technologies, offering a comprehensive framework and ecosystem for rapidly building AI-driven applications.

-During his 20+ years of building hundreds of different projects, the author was always drawn to building development platforms ([micro](https://github.com/micro/micro), [1backend](https://github.com/1backend/1backend)), ORMs ([gocassa](https://github.com/gocassa/gocassa)) and various other productivity tools ([ok-borg](https://github.com/ok-borg/borg)).
-Singulatron is a bit of all of those.

 ## Primary Use Cases

-- [x] Run AI models on a self-hosted Singulatron instance to ensure privacy.
-- [x] Develop backendless applications with access to prompting, datastore, and other features in Singulatron.
-- [ ] Extend the Singulatron backend with custom endpoints written in any language - in other words deploy new apps on Singulatron.
-- [ ] Run apps written by others on your own instance.
+### Run AI Models [x]

+Run open-source AI models privately on your own infrastructure, ensuring that your data and operations remain fully under your control.

+### Quickly Build Backendless AI Apps [x]

+Build backendless application by using Singulatron as a database and AI prompting API.

+### Develop Microservices-Based AI Applications [ ]

+Singulatron itself is built on a microservices architecture.
+The platform's built-in services communicate with each other through the same APIs that you'll use to build apps on top of Singulatron.

+### Deploy Third-Party AI Apps Easily [ ]

+Singulatron is designed to make deploying third-party AI applications straightforward.
+With its focus on virtualization and containers (primarily Docker) and a microservices, API-first approach (using OpenAPI), Singulatron seamlessly integrates other applications into its ecosystem.

 <p align="center">
   <a href="https://singulatron.com/assets/chat.png?refresh=3" target="_blank">